cdimascio/express-openapi-validator/README.md

 ```
 _Note: response validation is currently a beta feature_

-Then, register an error handler to customize errors
+Then, register an error handler to report and customize errors

 ```javascript
 app.use((err, req, res, next) => {